 I’ll start of with my favorite notebooks.
 I’ve been rocking with the Miquelrius notebooks since I found them in the campus bookstore sometime during my undergraduate days.
 The pages are clean, thick, separated by color and tear out easily.
 Miquelrius notebooks come in a variety of size and subject number options.
-I buy a big one for taking notes in class and a mini one to keep all my to do lists in one place.
+I buy a 6 Subject Notebook for taking notes in class and a 1 Subject Pad to keep all my to do lists in one place.

-I always buy the family planner, because it lays out your day by hour from 6 am to 6 pm.
+I always buy the Family Planner, because it lays out your day by hour from 6 am to 6 pm.
 But gallery leather has several other formats to choose from.
 They have more traditional planner layouts and I’ve even seen ones that list your day in half an hour increments!
-For the past two years I’ve gotten my planner at a campus bookstore but you can get them here too.

 Trust me when I say these pens are good.
 My first week of law school I literally bought 10 different types of pens.
 (I know, I know, I have a problem.)
 These Staedtler pens were the last ones standing and one of my favorite law school supplies.